Jump-Comedy/jump-comedy-docs/docs/gift-cards-and-passes.md

 Gift cards are a form of payment.
 Customers can purchase gift cards and then use it to purchase tickets.
 Passes are different from gift cards in that they allow for purchases of tickets with a certain time frame.
 Gift card have no time frame.

-## How Gift Card Work
+## How Gift Cards Work
-- You can create multiple denominations of gift cards, $50, $100 etc.
+- You can create multiple denominations of gift cards, $50, $100 etc. under the "Gift Cards" menu option.
 - When customer purchases a gift card they will get an email with a gift card code which they can apply when purchasing tickets.
 - Gift cards never expire, and remaining balances can be used on subsequent purchases.
 - Gift cards apply to all events under your account.
 You can optionally restrict the application of a gift card to a category of products